 Monash Institute for Health and Clinical Education

-We offer a wide range of short courses and programs to meet your professional development needs.
+We offer a wide range of online and face-to-face short courses and programs to meet your professional development needs.
 Our courses are accredited with various colleges and associations to assist you in meeting your CPD requirements.
 Our courses are developed and delivered by world renowned experts within the Monash University network.
 Read more about our upcoming courses below and register your interest to stay up to date.
+Click here for our short course terms and conditions.

 The digital landscape provides exciting opportunities for educators.
 This course introduces theoretical and practical aspects of learning and teaching using freely available digital technologies.
 Participants will learn human cognitive processing capacity applied to multimedia, and contemporary frameworks to develop effective educational programs incorporating digital technologies.